AdobeDocs/dynamic-media-classic.en/help/using/quick-start-zoom.md

 To explore different Zoom Viewer Presets and how they present the zooming experience, select an image in the Browse Panel and select **[!UICONTROL Preview]**.
 Go to **[!UICONTROL Presets]** > **[!UICONTROL Zoom]**, and then select a preset with the Zoom menu.

 Zoom buttons appear.
-You can see what the zoom images look like on your web site.
+You can see what the zoom images look like on your Web site.
 Select the Zoom buttons (and zoom targets) so you can test the settings of the Zoom Viewer Preset you chose.
 See [Preview images with different Zoom Viewers](previewing-image-assets-different-zoom.md#previewing_image_assets_with_different_zoom_viewers).

 ## 5. Publish zoom images

-Publishing your zoom images places them on Dynamic Media Image Servers so that they can be delivered to your web site and application.
+Publishing your zoom images places them on Dynamic Media Image Servers so that they can be delivered to your Web site and application.
 As part of the publishing process, Adobe Dynamic Media Classic activates URL strings.
-These URL strings call zoom images from Dynamic Media Image Servers to your web site or application.
+These URL strings call zoom images from Dynamic Media Image Servers to your Web site or application.

 On the Global Navigation bar, select **[!UICONTROL Publish]**.
 On the Publishing dialog box, select **[!UICONTROL Submit Publish]**.
 See [Publishing zoom images](publishing-zoom-images.md#publishing_zoom_images).

-## 6. Link Zoom Viewers to your web page
+## 6. Link Zoom Viewers to your Web page

 Adobe Dynamic Media Classic creates the URL callout strings necessary for zooming images, and activates them when you publish images to Dynamic Media Image Servers.
 You can copy these URL strings from the **[!UICONTROL Preview]** page.
-After you copy the URL strings, they are available to your web sites and applications.
-See [Link Zoom Viewers to your web page](linking-zoom-viewers-web-pages.md#linking_zoom_viewers_to_your_web_pages).
+After you copy the URL strings, they are available to your Web sites and applications.
+See [Link Zoom Viewers to your Web page](linking-zoom-viewers-web-pages.md#linking_zoom_viewers_to_your_web_pages).